Curious minds want to know.

 I think it’s confusing because most people think that losing weight can only be done through sweating at the gym for at least an hour every day.
 How can stretching and needles help promote weight loss?

-Curious, I had the same questions, so I asked the experts in my personal self-care team.
+Curious, I had the same questions, so I asked the experts on my personal self-care team.

-From my acupuncturist Rebecca, I learned that stress imbalances the digestive system which surprising to me, houses 200 million neurons in the intestine wall helping to digest food.
-According to this article, our enteric nervous system (also called our gut brain), are in constant conversation through the vagus nerve using serotonin as the neurotransmitter; two things I learned about in my beginning yoga class.
+From my acupuncturist Rebecca, owner of Acupuncture Associates of Castle Rock, I learned that stress imbalances the digestive system which houses 200 million neurons in the intestine wall that aids in food digestion.
+According to this article, our enteric nervous system (also called our gut brain), are in constant conversation through the vagus nerve using serotonin as the neurotransmitter.

 Serotonin working on the nerves in the upper brain signals wellbeing.
 Serotonin working on the nerves in the gut sets the pace of digestion and regulates the immune system.
 The majority of the body’s serotonin is produced in the gut and released into the brain on its journey to the hypothalamus, which regulates emotions in a complex manner.
 Therefore, when my gut is out of balance, the serotonin levels are also out of balance creating my digestion difficulties.